Prakruthi-G-H/java-Programs/README.md

 Welcome to the **Java-Programs** repository! 👩‍💻

-This repository contains a collection of Java programs created to strengthen core programming concepts, improve logical thinking, and build problem-solving skills.
-It is especially useful for beginners, job seekers, and those preparing for technical interviews.
+This repository contains a collection of Java programs created to strengthen Core Java fundamentals, logical thinking, problem-solving skills, and programming practice.
+It is especially useful for beginners, freshers, job seekers, and technical interview preparation.

 ## 📂 Folder Structure